SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/653#9](https://judge.softuni.org/Contests/Practice/Index/653#9).

-## What have we learned in this chapter?
+## What Have We Learned from This Chapter?

 In this chapter, we learned how we can use **more complex conditions**, logical operators inside the condition and **nested `if`-constructions**.